sundarnagarajan/rdp-xl200c-linux/README.md

 | Weight | 220 grams |
 | Mounting Option | Desktop / Monitor Back (VESA mount ?) |

-## Where have we reached
+## Where have we reached?

-Apparently the device can boot Linux using my remastered RDP Thinbook ISO (16.04 and 18.04)
+Apparently the device can boot Linux from my remastered Ubuntu 16.04 and 18.04 ISO
--
+- Wifi does not work (18.04)
+- Audio out (18.04) is too loud with a buzzing noise

+The OEM vendor has provided a 'driver' for Ubuntu 16.04.

+We are currently exploring how to get Wifi (and everything else) working.